alan-turing-institute/DECOVID-data-paper/README.md

 ## Links:
 * OMOP Wiki: [link to folder]
 * DECOVID Data Tables [link to folder]
+  * This folder contains information about the data collected in each of the data tables.
 * DECOVID Code [link to folder]
 * Data Quality Information [link to folder]
   * This folder contains information about the specific data quality performed on the dataset.
 This includes code used and outputs of data quality work.